Multiple template engines

 Overriding the behavior of a template engine

-By default, the template engine used to render a file is decided according to the file extension.
-For example, an .md file uses Markdown, .vto file uses Vento and so on.
+By default, the template engine used to render a file is chosen based on its file extension.
+For example, .md files use Markdown, .vto files use Vento, and so on.

-You can override this default behaviour with the templateEngine option.
-Any page having this variable will use it to decide the template engine instead of the extension.
+You can change this behaviour with the templateEngine option Any page with this variable will use it to choose the template engine instead of the extension.

 ---